 It is never too early to start thinking about study abroad.
 Start your first-year learning more about programs by visiting sa.wustl.edu, Study Abroad Fairs, and information sessions.
-Sophomore year is when many students apply for semester abroad programs.
+Sophomore year is when most students apply for semester abroad programs.

 Students study abroad at all different times in their college career.
 Discuss studying abroad with your academic advisor and study abroad staff to determine the best semester or summer to study abroad.